matplotlib/governance/governance.md

 quality and quantity, and sustained over at least one year.
 Potential Council Members are nominated by existing Council members and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
-The Council will be initially formed through LD nomination from the set of existing Developers who meet the above criteria.
+The Council will be initially formed through PL nomination from the set of existing Developers who meet the above criteria.

 When considering potential Members, the Council will look at candidates with a